 You want to be careful not to overcook the vegetables so they don't get mushy.
 I found ten minutes at high pressure was just enough time as the vegetables do cook as the pot comes up in pressure.

 Since soups are typically simmered for a while on the stove.
 I decided to let the soup sit in the electric pressure cooker after the cooking cycle was done before opening the pressure relief valve.

-I didn’t have a lot of fresh vegetables on hand so I grabbed a one pound bag of frozen cut green beans.
-And, there was a one pound bag of frozen chopped spinach leaves in my freezer so I used that too.
+Fresh or frozen vegetables can be used.
+I didn't have a lot of fresh vegetables on hand so I grabbed a one pound bag of frozen cut green beans.
+And I used a one pound bag of frozen chopped spinach leaves.

-The green beans are also a bit heavier in carbs than other low carb vegetables.
+Green beans are also a bit heavier in carbs than other low carb vegetables.
 So, you can leave them out or replace with a lower carb vegetable like asparagus.
-In fact, what you use in this low carb vegetable soup should be the veggies you enjoy eating.
+In fact, what you use in this soup should be the veggies you enjoy eating.

 Kale or bok choy would also be tasty in this soup.
 So just do a custom blend.
 Or, you can add in a few bags of frozen mixed veggies to cut back on the prep time.
 That way, you won't have to do any slicing and dicing.

 Do you own an Instant Pot or other electric pressure cooker?
-If so, you’ll find a great collection of recipes posted daily on my pressure cooker recipe Facebook page.
+If so, you may enjoy these other low carb soup recipes too:

 - 1 large turnip cubed